Careers & Employability

 Personal guidance: Our tutoring programme allows for individual guidance from tutors who are trained in signposting students to further support.
 At key stages 4 and 5, students will have access to a trained Careers Information and Guidance lead.

 A destinations survey is completed by all Year 11 and 13 in the second half of the academic year to track and monitor their next steps.
-The survey is used to identify Year 11 students at risk of becoming Not in Education, Employment or Training (NEET) who then receive intensive targeted support from the Schools Careers Advisor.
+The survey is used to identify Year 11 students at risk of becoming Not in Education, (NEET) who then receive intensive targeted support from the Schools Careers Advisor.
 If necessary, students at risk of NEET may be referred to Wiltshire’s Integrated Youth Service.

 Information for Employers